-Emily has managed legal proceedings in the Federal Court of Australia, the New South Wales Supreme Court, and the Supreme Court of Victoria, using her extensive knowledge of the rules, practices, and procedures of each Court to her client’s advantage.
-Emily also has experience running matters on appeal to the Full Court of the Federal Court and the High Court of Australia.
+Emily has acted in proceedings before the Federal Court of Australia and the Supreme Courts of Queensland, New South Wales, Victoria and the ACT, and has led matters on appeal to the Full Court of the Federal Court and special leave applications to the High Court of Australia.

 QUALIFICATIONS